Personal Lines of Credit: Should or Shouldn’t You?

 Benefits of a personal line of credit:

 • Pay interest only on the funds you use.
 If you take out a personal line of credit, you owe interest only on the money you withdraw from the loan, as opposed to paying interest on the overall loan amount available to you.
+If you have a $20,000 credit line but only draw $5,000, you pay interest on $5,000, not $20,000.
+For projects where you’re not sure how much you’ll need, this can save you real money.

 • Flexible access and consistent cash flow.
 With a PLOC, you have access to the overall limit of your loan throughout your predetermined time period, which typically lasts years.
 And once you’ve paid back the amount you’ve borrowed from your line of credit, the full amount becomes available to borrow again.

 • Potential to pay off high-interest debt.
 A personal line of credit can be used for a variety of needs, so it can be a great way to pay off higher-interest debts like student loans.
+Keeping your PLOC balance low can also support your credit utilization ratio over time, which may help your credit score.

 How should you decide which financing option is right for you?
 Let’s take a closer look at some of the key differences between a personal line of credit and two other popular financing options—personal loans and credit cards.